LearnersGuild/guide/Practices/Clearing_Withholds.md

 # Clear personal tensions swiftly and directly

 We are human.
-Personal conflicts will come up as we work together.
-When you feel that something personal is beginning to get in the way of you working optimally with another partner, **address it directly with them as soon as you can.**
+Personal conflicts will come up as we work/learn together.
+When you feel that something personal is beginning to get in the way of you working optimally with someone else, **address it directly with them as soon as you can.**

 We call this practice "clearing a withhold".